stivale/stivale/STIVALE2.md

 void stivale2_term_write(const char *string, size_t length);
 ```

+The maximum value for `length` is `1024`.
+To print longer strings, split them
+into several calls each of which smaller than or equal to 1024 bytes.

 The calling convention matches the SysV C ABI for the specific architecture.

 The function is not thread-safe, nor reentrant.